 - Lip plumpers with irritating ingredients such as pepper, menthol, menthoxypropanediol, ginger, or mint oil.

-- Vitamin B2 deficiency, which can cause chronic cracks in the corners of the mouth in addition to chapped lips.
+- Vitamin B2 deficiency can cause chronic cracks in the corners of the mouth in addition to chapped lips.

 - A lack of niacin or vitamin B6 can also lead to chronic cracking along the lips.

-- Fungal infections (such as candida), which must be treated with prescription oral medications.
+- Fungal infections (such as candida), must be treated with prescription oral medications.